Superset

 Superset Symbol

-To represent the superset and its subset relationship, the symbol “⊃” is used. and we can say that Y is a subset of X. Infact, we have two superset symbols.
+To represent the superset and its subset relationship, the symbol “⊃” is used.
+In fact, we have two superset symbols.

 - ⊇, which is read as "superset or equal to" (or) sometimes simply as "superset of".